Xeonrx/Schlrint/README.md

 This script was developed to aid me in google dorking, doing all the work for in searching through results.<br />
 SCHLRINT can return found people off a wordlist of names, or I can specify a specifc name to find for me.

-I don't see too many 'school based' OSINT scripts/techniques online, so I figured I'd share it with the internet.
+I don't see too many 'school based' OSINT scripts/techniques online, so I figured I'd share it with the internet.<br />
 *Note: Full preview cannot be shown for the respect of others privacy.*

 ## Usage